 - Use the “minimum clicks” method to identify campaigns that have a high volume of search partner clicks.
 Make a decision about search partners campaign by campaign for high volume campaigns.

 - For campaigns that don’t pass the minimum clicks test, consider grouping their performance data together (only if they belong to the same campaign group) so that you have enough data to make a decision.

-- Look out for auto-applied recommendations — amongst other potentially undesirable changes, auto-apply might well switch search partners back on.
+- Look out for auto-applied recommendations — amongst other potentially undesirable changes, auto-apply might switch search partners back on automatically.